Martian01/openTeamOneServer/README.md

 	docker-compose up -d

 You can now log on to the admin UI at http://localhost:8080 and create content in the usual way.
-The data directory is already correctly set to `/opt/openTeamOneServer/data`, which you can find in your local filesystem under `$LOCAL_OPEN_TEAM_ONE_DIRECTORY/data`.

 In case you wish to set up secure communication via https, we propose to use the same mount point for sharing the certificate, for instance in `$LOCAL_OPEN_TEAM_ONE_DIRECTORY/keystores`